LPN to RN Online Programs in AL: Discovering Top Degrees

 How long are LPN-RN bridge programs?

-It depends on how the LPN-RN curriculum is set up, as well as your prior educational background.
+It depends on the LPN to RN curriculum, as well as your prior educational background.
 The more college courses you’ve completed before applying (especially classes that meet the general education and prerequisite requirements), the less time it’ll take to earn your associate in nursing degree.
-Having said that, sample program lengths include four semesters at Wallace Community College, three semesters at Central Alabama Community College, and five semesters at Bevill State Community College.
+Most programs take about three to four semesters to complete.
+There are some accelerated programs that take less time, but may require a more intensive course load.

 What are the admission requirements for LPN to RN programs in Alabama?

-Each school has a unique admissions process, but for the most part, you should expect to complete two stages in the admissions process.
-The first stage requires you to apply to the school itself.
-Once you’ve started your classes, you’ll apply to the LPN to RN mobility program, which is the second stage.
+Each school has a unique admissions process, but you should expect to complete two stages in the admissions process.
+The first stage requires you to apply to the school, then once you’ve started your classes, you’ll apply to the LPN to RN program, which is the second stage.
 To apply to an online LPN to RN program in Alabama, you will usually need to provide the following:

-• Official transcripts of all any college courses already completed
+• Official transcripts of all college courses completed

-• A minimum GPA for the courses taken so far at the school or any another school
+• Minimum GPA for courses taken at the school or any school

 • Completion of prerequisite courses with a minimum GPA (often a “C” or higher)